ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 }
 ```

-It seems somewhat tedious to have to pass in `sql.DB` every time we want to fetch a user.
+It is repetitive to have to pass in `sql.DB` every time we want to fetch a user.

 Below is an example of how I have seen `context.Context` used to solve this problem.
-The intent is to design `service.GetUserByID` so that it is easier to consume.
-By propagating a frequently used object `sql.DB` through shared state `context.Context` we don't have to force all of our method signatures to define `sql.DB` as a parameter.
+The intent is to design `service.GetUserByID` so that it is easier to consume and reduce repitition.
+By propagating a frequently used object, `sql.DB`, through shared state, `context.Context`, we don't have to force all of our method signatures to define `sql.DB` as a parameter.
 This is a form of Dependency Injection.

 ```go
 // package user